 what are the most unused keys on a keyboard 1

-Have you ever wondered about those mysterious keys on your keyboard that seem to go untouched?
-You know, the ones that don’t seem to have any purpose in your everyday typing routine?
-Well, in this article, we’re going to reveal the secret behind the most unused keys on a keyboard and explore why they often go unnoticed.
+In this article, we will reveal the secret behind the most unused keys on a keyboard and explore why they often go unnoticed.
 So, get ready to unlock the mystery of these neglected keys and discover a whole new side to your trusty keyboard companion.

 Function Keys